HudsonFinn/HudsonFinn/README.md

 ---

-### Hey I'm Finn, currently a student at the University of Manchester studying Human Computer Interaction!
+### Hey I'm Finn, currently an SDEII at Amazon previously at the University of Manchester studying Human Computer Interaction!

-- 🌐 I'm currently a Google Developer Student Club Lead.
+- 🌐 Founder of a Google Developer Student Club.
-- 🌱 I'm helping to establish the HCI society.
+- 🌱 Founder of a HCI society.
-- 👯 I'm working on the Developer team for the UniCS.
+- 👯 I'm working at Amazon.
-- 🥅 2020 Goal: Learn everything I can about cloud computing!
-- 😊 Fun fact: I'm learning to make cocktails and speak Norwegian!

 **Connect with me:**